Bundesliga Bulletin: Bayern Munich show Borussia Dortmund why they're still top dog | DW | 07.03.2021

 Hoffenheim picked up a big win over Wolfsburg, who had only lost to Bayern and Dortmund in the league this season.

 That has to be the Klassiker.
-The Bundesliga's number one rivalry is the one game in the calendar capable of drawing in millions of viewers around the world, and in terms of entertainment – it didn't disappoint.
+The Bundesliga's showpiece game is the one game in the calendar capable of drawing in millions of viewers around the world, and in terms of entertainment – it didn't disappoint.

 With RB Leipzig, 3-0 winners in Freiburg, having briefly usurped Bayern at the Bundesliga summit, Bayern needed to produce a performance – and they did just that.